This page outlines our role in relation to environment and sustainable development.

 Road environment and sustainable development Collapse accordion Open accordion

 How we exercise our monitoring and enforcement functions is governed by general statutory duties which we must take into account when making decisions.

-As well as a focus on the performance and efficiency of Highways England, these duties include having regard to:
+As well as a focus on the performance and efficiency of National Highways, these duties include having regard to:

-- The environmental impact of the way in which HE achieves its objectives
+- The environmental impact of the way in which National Highways achieves its objectives

-We deliver this through our monitoring of the specific environmental commitments that Highways England has made under outcome 4 of the Roads Investment Strategy 2 (RIS2).
+We deliver this through our monitoring of the specific environmental commitments that National Highways has made under outcome 4 of the Roads Investment Strategy 2 (RIS2).

-We report on this through our Highways Monitor – the annual assessment of Highways England's performance.
+We report on this through our Highways Monitor role: annual assessment of National Highways' performance.